🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 PlanPriceBest For

-Starter$36/monthFounders building simple apps
+Starter$36/monthFounders and entrepreneurs launching simple apps

 Adalo Pricing Image